An evening of Myth and Poetry

 This has been the unintended motto for my life and my writing.
 Ask me any question and you will get, as my father puts it, 'the answer and a little bit more.'
 Although some would argue with the 'little bit' part of that.
 Brevity has never been my strong suit.
 In the editing of my upcoming novel The Appearance of Terrible Things, it is a skill I'm cultivating.

 Maybe it has been that process that fed my sudden interest in poetry.
-I've never been terribly charmed with the genre before but through a visit to a writing conference at Ghost Ranch in New Mexico, and a promise to a friend, I've found a new love.
+Through a visit to a writing conference at Ghost Ranch in New Mexico, and a promise to a friend, I've found a new love.

-My first book, Life at the Far End, is a selection of these morning snapshots, the ones that give the best picture of the movements of nature in my valley, of the relationships that make up life here, and of my thoughts and experiences through winter into the coming spring.
+My first book, Life at the Far End, is a selection of these morning snapshots of the movements of nature in my valley, of the relationships that make up life here, and of my thoughts and experiences through winter into the coming spring.

 Why Use a Sentence